-The latest update has added even more hi-res photos and downloads, including ‘It Shouldn’t Happen to an Organist’, stories and anecdotes from my career.
-There’s also a lot more in the way of sheet music for piano, keyboard and organ, plus updated teaching materials and many new mp3 audio files, including some archive material I thought had been lost forever!
+This latest update has added even more hi-res photos and downloads, including some new and updated chapters in ‘It Shouldn’t Happen to an Organist’, a collection of true stories and anecdotes from my career.
+There’s also a lot more in the way of sheet music for piano, keyboard and organ, updated teaching materials, new data files and many new mp3 audio files, including some archive material I thought had been lost forever!

 Hello, and a very warm welcome to my new look website.
 I will be updating the site on a regular basis, so I hope you'll come back from time to time to see what’s new.